pagkly/Zed/Investopedia3/What Is an Equity Multiplier.md

 What Is an Equity Multiplier?
 ## What Is the Equity Multiplier?

 The equity multiplier is a risk indicator that measures the portion of a company’s assets that is financed by stockholder's equity rather than by debt.
-It is calculated by dividing a company's total asset value by its total [shareholders' equity](https://www.investopedia.com/terms/s/stockholdersequity.asp).
+It is calculated by dividing a company's total asset value by its total [[shareholders' equity]](https://www.investopedia.com/terms/s/stockholdersequity.asp).

 Generally, a high equity multiplier indicates that a company is using a high amount of debt to finance assets.
 A low equity multiplier means that the company has less reliance on debt.

 However, a company's equity multiplier can be seen as high or low only in comparison to historical standards, the averages for the industry, or the company's peers.

-The equity multiplier is also known as the leverage ratio or financial leverage ratio and is one of three ratios used in the [DuPont analysis](https://www.investopedia.com/terms/d/dupontanalysis.asp).
+The equity multiplier is also known as the leverage ratio or financial leverage ratio and is one of three ratios used in the [[DuPont analysis]](https://www.investopedia.com/terms/d/dupontanalysis.asp).

 ### Formula and Calculation of the Equity Multiplier